Vinicinhow/Data-Analysis-1/README.md

 Basically, in this simple work I use the following technologies:

-• IDE (Integrated Development Environment): Jupyter Notebook
+• IDE (Integrated Development Environment): Jupyter
 • Libraries: Pandas & Plotly
-• Database (CSV file present in Google Drive)
+• Database (Excel file (.xslx) present in Google Drive - Link more above)

-Preview in GIF below: